HOW TO INTERRAIL

 If you cannot buy your Interrail pass online it is also possible to buy the ticket at (international) ticket counters at stations in most countries.

 The Interrail Global Pass: travel Europe by train.
 Buy your official Interrail Pass online.
 Get free help from our big community to plan your tour.

-You can travel the following countries with an Interrail Global Pass: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Kosovo, Luxembourg, Macedonia, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom
+You can travel the following countries with an Interrail Global Pass: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Kosovo, Lithuania, Luxembourg, Macedonia, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom

 INTERRAIL ONE COUNTRY PASS